home/blogs+posts/software-engineering/practical-management-tips

 -

 Provide air cover - As a manager, your job is to absorb the noise.
-Most organizations have more people asking for updates than producing code.
-Shield your team from constant interruptions by being the single point of contact.
-Let them focus on building while you handle the information flow.
-Updates come through you - and you alone.
-Don’t tolerate others bypassing you and instruct your team to politely direct inquiries to you.
+In many organizations, more people ask for status updates than actually produce code.
+Shield your team from constant interruptions by being the main information buffer.
+Let them focus on building while you coordinate requests and share the right updates at the right time.
+Encourage others to route enquiries to you first, and keep the team’s communication channels clear rather than letting them be flooded with ad hoc demands.

-Tip: Despite an abundance of encouragement, one team struggled to keep the standup short.
+Tip: Despite an abundance of encouragement, one of my teams struggled to keep the stand-up to time.
 In the end, I introduced an egg-timer that got passed around as each person gave their update.
-The egg-timer was set to a two-minute interval each time and if it went off while you were holding it, you had to do the forfeit (i.e. coffee run to the local cafe).
-Needless to say, standups ran to time after that.
+It was set to a two-minute interval for each person, and if the alarm went off while you were holding it, you had to incur a forfeit, such as a coffee run to the local cafe.
+Needless to say, that prop helped keep focus and stand-ups ran to time after that.

-In my next article on management, I’ll share how we built culture, trust, autonomy and technical excellence beyond these practical steps.
+In the next article, I’ll explain how we built the culture, trust, autonomy and technical excellence that made those habits sustainable over time.

 Donnacha Forde